Jungle Goddess: Production notes

 The film was the first to be produced by Robert L. Lippert's independent production company, Lippert Pictures.

 Lippert borrowed George Reeves to star and filming began in June 1948.

 Reception

 A Los Angeles Times reviewer who saw the film in a theater called it "so corny" that the audience "died laughing when they weren't razzing on it."

 Despite this reaction, the film was widely seen, as one of the most watched movies in what were then all 48 states.
 In 1950 the film was shown as part of a double feature with Treasure Island at the Five Points Theatre in Birmingham, Alabama as well several other theaters around the state.
 In 1954 Jungle Goddess was shown as part of a double feature with a re-airing of The Lawless Nineties in several media markets.

-The film was popular enough for a follow up Green Gold which became Thunder in the Pines.
+The film was popular enough for a follow-up, Green Gold, which became Thunder in the Pines.

+Mystery Science Theater 3000

+Jungle Goddess was featured on episode #203 of the movie-riffing television show Mystery Science Theater 3000.
+The episode, which also featured the first installment of the serial The Phantom Creeps as a short, premiered on the Comedy Channel on October 6, 1990.
+MST3K writer Mary Jo Pehl observes, "This film presents the worldview paradigm that the most whitest and the most blondest gets to be the boss of everything," and she complains Greta narrates her flashbacks "like she's doing a voice-over for a coffee commercial."

+In his rankings of all episodes from MST3Ks first twelve seasons, Paste writer Jim Vorel placed the episode at #160.
+Vorel calls the episode "as distasteful, racially, as you would expect a 'savages in the jungle' movie from 1948 to be," and he deplores the white savior stereotype.
+Vorel compares The Phantom Creeps to the series' use of Commando Cody serials, but he finds The Phantom Creeps "mercifully much more watchable".

+The MST3K version of the film was included as part of the Mystery Science Theater 3000, Volume XXXI: The Turkey Day Collection DVD set, released by Shout!
+Factory on November 25, 2014.
+The other episodes in the four-disc set include The Painted Hills (#510), The Screaming Skull (#912), and Squirm (#1012).